Latin and Greek

 - to determine if a student's prior language study is sufficient to fulfill DePauw's language requirement - second-semester ability in a language other than English

-The online placement test may be taken off campus or at a placement testing session offered during the On-Campus Information Sessions in June or New Student Orientation in August.
+The online placement test may be taken during New Student Orientation in August.
 Placement tests taken off campus are to assist students as they make course requests.
 Only tests that are proctored on campus can count toward language placement.

 When completing the online test, students are provided immediate feedback about their scores and which French, German or Spanish course would be best suited to their level of proficiency.
 Students may not register for a course lower than the one indicated by their placement score, but they may, with the department's and instructor's approval, attempt a course at one level higher level than the level of placement.